elephantscale/es-training-new/deep-learning/generic/DL-Concepts.md

 ## Batch size

- * When we are trining on large dataset, we can not fit the entire dataset into the network due to memory constraints / processing restraints
+ * When we are training on large dataset, we can not fit the entire dataset into the network due to memory constraints / processing restraints

  * So we send data into batches